 - 8.1 Learners have a responsibility to inform the IBD of their additional needs at the point of registration, to ensure that appropriate adjustments can be agreed and implemented before the learning begins.
-If a change in circumstances arises after registration, the IBD we will do its best to accommodate the change in requirements. - 8.2 The Head of Education and Professional Development will consider each request and learners will be informed of the outcome as soon as possible and normally within 3 weeks of the request being made. - 8.3 All requests for reasonable adjustments will be reviewed on an individual basis and all the information received will be considered. - 8.4 The IBD reserves the right to request supporting documentation and to carry out independent checks to verify this.
-Supporting documentation will be retained solely for the purposes of decision making then will be permanently deleted within three months of the publication of receiving the request.
+If a change in circumstances arises after registration, the IBD will do its best to accommodate the change in requirements. - 8.2 All requests for reasonable adjustments will be reviewed on an individual basis and all the information received will be considered.
+The IBD will consider each request and learners will be informed of the outcome as soon as is reasonably possible and normally within 3 weeks of the request being made. - 8.3 The IBD reserves the right to request supporting documentation and to carry out independent checks to verify this.
+Supporting documentation will be retained solely for the purposes of decision making and deleted once the relevant amount of time has lapsed in accordance with our Privacy Policy (ibd.org.uk)

-9. Application for adjustments to learning material
+9. Application for adjustments for used of the learning material